Who's Eligible for Running Start?

 Running Start Information Meetings for Fall 2014 and Beyond!

-Take the Placement Test...
+Sign-up to take the Placement Test...

 To qualify for Running Start, students take both the Sentence Skills (English) and Reading placement tests.
 (Students who have earned a score of "4" or "5" on the AP English Language/Comp exam are exempt from placement testing.)
 A one-time Testing Fee of $20 will be charged unless the student is eligible for a Fee Waiver.
+Call 360.383.3123 to sign-up for a test.

 Placement Testing for Fall 2014 and Beyond!